 Juice from the first natural crushing of the grapes.
 Refreshingly herbaceous with zesty green pepper, passion fruit, fig and lime flavours.

-Awarded 95 points and Outstanding status by Decanter (www.decanter.com) in their December 2017 edition review of Old-vine South Africa
+The 2015 vintage was awarded 95 points and Outstanding status by Decanter (www.decanter.com) in their December 2017 edition review of Old-vine South Africa.

 Gabriëlskloof is a beautiful wine estate located near Bot River in the Overberg region east of Cape Town.
 It was purchased in 2001 by Bernhard Heyns, who had been on the lookout for the ideal place to plant vines.
 After planting, his first vintage was in 2009.
 We felt compelled to add Gabriëlskloof to our list because Peter-Allan Finlayson, Bernhard’s son in law, took over as winemaker from the 2015 vintage.
 The farm has 300 hectares, with 68 hectares planted to vines.
 The climate is cool with maritime influences coming from Walker Bay.
 The vineyards are farmed sustainably with the aim to move to organic farming in the future.

 The grapes were whole bunch pressed with no additions.
-After an overnight rough settling in tank, the juice was transfered to 400 and 500 litre old French oak barrels, where it fermented wild and remained until blending before bottling.
+After an overnight rough settling in tank, the juice was transfered to 400 and 500 litre old French oak barrels, followed by fermentation with wild yeasts only.
+The wine remained in oak for nine months before bottling.

-This wine is light and pale in colour with a golden straw hue.
+The 2016 Elodie is light and pale in colour with a golden straw hue.
 On the nose, subtle aromas of citrus pith and white floral notes settle into layers of almond, dried pineapple and lanolin.
-The palate is restrained with a viscous, waxy mouthfeel and great natural acidity and freshness typical of old-vine Chenin.
+The palate is restrained with a viscous, waxy mouthfeel and great natural acidity and freshness typical of old vine Chenin.

 Awarded 92 points and Highly Recommended status by Decanter (www.decanter.com) in their May 2017 edition review of Natural Wines (see blue link below).